inderasarman/CEG3006-Project/README.md

 **Single RSU (standard junctions)** — Used at locations with lower speed limits.
 One RSU is mounted at the pedestrian crossing and handles all detection and communication.

 **Dual RSU (high-speed roads)** — Used where the speed limit exceeds 50 km/h (e.g., expressway-to-residential transitions).
-An additional external RSU is placed approximately 50 metres before the junction to provide earlier vehicle detection and increased reaction time.
+An additional external RSU is placed approximately 150 metres before the junction to provide earlier vehicle detection and increased reaction time.

 Both configurations use the same RSU hardware:

-- LiDAR sensor — detects both pedestrians and approaching vehicles
+- LiDAR sensor — detects approaching vehicles
-- Depth camera — provides visual confirmation of detected objects
+- Depth camera — detects pedestrians at/near pedestrian crossings
-- Communication module — receives vehicle speed and location data from the OBU; sends collision risk warnings
+- Communication module — receives vehicle speed and location data from the OBU; sends collision risk warnings; sends pedestrian crossing warnings
-- Edge processing unit — computes braking distance based on received vehicle data *(double confirm)*
+- Edge processing unit — computes braking distance based on received vehicle data and configurable threshold parameters

 #### System Flow